Heart Solutions Counseling, PLLC 469-589-4793

 Breaking The Pattern of A Chronic Issue

 Fast forward to my adult life.
-When I was 31, I was in an pretty stressful relationship and living in a moldy house, and my whole system collapsed.
+I got my Masters Degree in Social Work when I was 25, and lived out my interest in medicine and helping people at a nonprofit working with people with HIV and AIDS.
+A few short years later, I was in a stressful relationship and living in a moldy house, and my whole system collapsed.
 I developed severe sensitivities to everything.
-Mold, paint, fragrances of any kind, grass, tress, cooking smells.
-I basically became allergic to life.
-I ended up having to leave my job and eventually my home in Austin and moved to a "camp" for people with environmental illness outside of Dallas.
+Mold, paint, fragrances of any kind, grass, tress, cooking smells, and many other things.
+I was basically allergic to life.
+I left my job and eventually my home in Austin and moved to a "camp" for people with environmental illness outside of Dallas.

 I still had my interest in science and I wasn't working so, like many people I met with this condition, I had time to research ways to heal.
 I saw doctors who specialized in my condition and prescribed nutritional supplements and preservative-free allergy shots.
 I altered my diet.
 I prayed, I meditated.
 I worked on my emotional issues.
 This combined with avoiding most environmental toxins helped, but I was still on disability and living isolated from society.

 Then someone told me about a brain retraining program specifically for people with environmental illness.
 I brought the trainer to Dallas, and a small group of us spent 3 days learning how to give our brains new modes of sensory input – verbal, physical, and visual - each time they repeated the stuck pattern of hypersensitivity.
-On the second day, I remember going to the park with the assignemnt of practicing the exercises 100 times.
-When I was done, I could feel my brain buzzing, and I knew something was going on in there.
-I remember it was fall and for the first time in years, I enjoyed the smell of fireplace smoke in the crisp, cool air.
+On the second day, I remember going to the park with two of my friends from the training with the assignemnt of practicing the exercises 100 times.
+When we were done, I could feel my brain buzzing, and I knew something was going on in there.
+I remember feeling a sense of excitement and possibility, the thought of being able to enjoy all the good smells of the upcoming holidays.
+I got my first taste of this that night walking to my room.
+It was fall, and for the first time in years, instead of running to get indoors away from the odor of smoke, I enjoyed the feeling of coziness and warmth evoked by the smell of fireplace smoke in the crisp, autumn air.

 During that time, I was also participating in conference calls where the facilitator would work with people using principals of unconditional love and acceptance.
-I witnessed people's connections in their brains change when they felt loved and accepted in the face of admitting things that were often quite painful.
-I participated in the calls for a few years until I finally got up the courage to go to a weekend workshop being put on by the author of the principals that was being held in Dallas.
+I witnessed people's connections in their brains change when they felt loved and accepted in the face of admitting things about themselves that were often quite painful.
+I participated in the calls for a few years until I finally got up the courage to go to a weekend workshop being put on in Dallas by the author of the principals.
 While holding me in his arms like a baby, he told me that I thought I had to be sick, but I didn't.
 I actually got to be happy and live life.
-When he said that, I saw an image of the life I had been living away from everyone and everything and then one of being a part of the world again and feeling loved and connected.
+When he said that, I saw an image of the life I had been living away from everyone and everything and then one of being with people and feeling loved and connected like I was with him in that moment.
 That seemed like the happier choice, so I believed him.

 After the workshop, I stayed in the home of one of the participants.
 I agreed not to ask her to change anything in her environment – perfume, cleaning products, laundry soap etc. Every time I got afraid of a smell, I had to call someone and tell them I was afraid.
 This wasn't easy, but I kept doing it, and it worked!
 It became clear to me that I had transferred past fears from my relationship and other things to smells.
 Within a few short months, I had moved to Dallas into a regular apartment and had rejoined society.
 My symptoms didn't go away overnight, but I now knew they weren't going to kill me.